Foreign Countries Where the USMLE is Accepted

 New Zealand

-If you are interested in practicing medicine in New Zealand, you will need to have passed Steps 1 and 2 within the past 5 years.
+To practice medicine in New Zealand, you must have passed Steps 1 and 2 within the past five years.
 In addition, you’ll need to pass your OCSE (Objective Structured Clinical Examination) to register with the Medical Council of New Zealand.
 Once you register, you should apply for an internship there.
-You will need to take the clinical exam there which is called the New Zealand Registration Examination (NZREX).
+To practice there, you must take the clinical exam called the New Zealand Registration Examination (NZREX).

 Qatar